Hanover-CS/HC17-HuongVan-SeniorProject/README.md

 1. "List" .... beep(sound from the `Obedient`) ...
 "Foward" ...beep ..."Backward"...beep...."Go" ... beep...: will direct the Obedient to move foward for five seconds, then move backward for 5 seconds then stop.
 2. "List" .... beep....."Backward".....beep...
 "Left" ...beep "Foward" ... beep ...
 "Right".... beep ...."back right" .... beep....."back left"....beep...."Go"....beep: will direct the Obedient to move backward, then turn left, followed by fowarding, turn right and finally turn back from the right then `Obedient` resume to stop..

+##Small Demo Talks:
+Please follow this small demo talk to play with the `Obedient`, you are free to create your own script by combining different commands together.
+However, for your convenience, I make one for you:
+1. "Obedient" :

+this will wake the `Obedient` up.
+Wait a beep before say the next command
+2. "Advance"...beep..."Foward"....beep...."Three"...beep:

+this will turn on the advanced mode and ask the `Obedient` to move foward for three seconds.
+3. "Pick Unit"...beep..."Inch"...beep...."Foward"...beep...."Five":

+this will change the unit from second to inch and ask `Obedient` to go foward now for 5 inches.
+4. "Left"...beep..."Two":

+this will ask `Obedient` to turn left 100 degree.
+5. "Right"... beep ..
+"Five":

+this will ask `Obedient to turn right 250 degree.
+6. "Main Menu":

+get back to the list of modes from which we can choose
+7. "Basic"...beep...."Left".....beep...wait...."Right"......beep...wait..."Foward"....beep....wait..."Backward"....beep....wait....."Back left"....beep...wait...."Back Right"....beep...wait..."Main Menu":

+this will turn on the basic mode in the `Obedient`, then it will start by turning left, we has to wait until the action occurs before starting the next command.
+Turning right is followed, then `Obedient` will move foward next.
+Then backward.
+After finishing backward, it will turn back from the left and finally turn back from the right.
+The "main menu" in the end of the sequence get us back to list of modes.
+8. "Sensor"...beep..."Foward"...."Backward"......"Left"........"Back Left"....."Foward"....."Right"....."Stop"....."Back right":

+this will turn on the sensor mode.
+Then the `Obedient` start to move foward, the action keep continue until it hears next command.
+Then it will go backward and keep doing that until it hears "left", then turn left, and keep moving backward.
+Then it will turn back from the left and keep moving backward.
+It then change the moving direction to go foward, then turn right and keep moving foward until it hears "Stop", the `Obedient` is put into halt.
+It then waiting for the next command or simply say "main menu" to get back to the list of modes.
+9. "List"....."Foward"...."Right"....."Back Left"...."Back Right"....."Backward"....."Left"...."Go":

+This will turn on the list mode.
+Then we give it commands in this order and end it by the trigger word "Go".
+Then the `Obedient` will follow this list of Action in the same order: foward, then turn right, turn back from the left, then turn back from the right, moving backward, turn left and then stop.
+Waiting for the next list of commands or simply say "main menu" to get back to the list of modes.
 ##Versioning:

 I use [Github](github.com) to control the version of the project.